 A high gear, sometimes referred to by cyclists as a ‘big gear’, is optimal when descending or riding at high speeds.
-The highest, or biggest gear on a bicycle is achieved by combining the largest front chainring size with the smallest rear cog or sprocket - expressed as ‘53×11’, for example.
+The highest, or biggest gear on a bicycle is achieved by combining the largest front chainring with the smallest rear sprocket - expressed as ‘50x11’, for example.

-Vice versa, combining the smallest front chainring size with the largest rear sprocket size results in the lowest available gear, which will help you keep the pedals spinning when the road points steeply up.
+Vice versa, combining the smallest front chainring with the largest rear sprocket size results in the lowest available gear - which will help you keep the pedals spinning when the road points steeply up.

 It’s about efficiency and having a much broader range, or choice, of gears for a given situation.
-Just like a car, bicycles benefit from a low gear to accelerate from a standstill, or to climb a steep hill, and at the other end of the scale a high gear helps you to achieve high speeds without over-revving.
+Just like a car, bicycles benefit from a low gear to accelerate from a standstill, or to climb a steep hill.
+At the other end of the scale, a high gear helps you to achieve high speeds without over-revving.

 Continuing with the car example, using too low a gear at high speed would result in high fuel consumption.
 The same is true of your body pedalling a bike.
 So, quite simply, more gears means more scope to find your preferred pedalling speed.

-To put this into perspective, in the days of five or six-speed cassettes, a range of 12-25 teeth could only be achieved by having sizeable gaps between sprocket sizes.
-Modern 10 or even 11 speed cassettes with the same spread, 12-25, would have only single tooth increments for the majority of the shifting.
+To put this into perspective, in the days of nine-speed cassettes, a range of 11-28t teeth could only be achieved by having sizeable gaps between sprocket sizes.
+Modern 12-speed cassettes have a full three extra sprockets to plug those gaps with - making for a much smoother progression.

 Why do some people opt for a single speed bike?

-You don't have to ride bike with gears - some people choose to ride singlespeed bikes.
-These still have a gear – which is determined by the size of the front chainring and rear cog.
+You don't have to ride a bike with multiple sprockets and a variety of gears - some people choose to ride singlespeed bikes.
+These still have a gear - a single gear - which is determined by the size of the front chainring and rear cog.

 Win some, lose some

-The reality, on a multi-geared set-up, particularly when there are as many as 33 on offer, is that ‘overlapping’ gears are unavoidable.
+The reality, on a multi-geared set-up - particularly when there are as many as 33 on offer - is that ‘overlapping’ gears are unavoidable.
 In other words, some gear combinations will result in the same ratio as others using a different sprocket and chainring.
-For example, 53×19 is the same gear as 39×14.
+For example, 53x19 is the same gear as 39x14.

 Also, certain ‘crossover’ gears, at the extremes of the range, may not be recommended for use, due to the additional strain that is placed upon the chain.
 Old-fashioned advice, which is still relevant, is to avoid ‘crossing the chain’.
-See the diagram on p90 for an illustration of this.
+See the diagram below for an illustration of this.

 As we’ve already said, the total number is not the selling point, instead it’s the ability to have such a continual progression of closely spaced gears.